cbigger/ZINO/README.md

 # Z I N O
-A modular agent platform: **Z**INO **I**s **N**ot **O**penclaw.
+A modular agent platform.
+ZINO stands for **Z**INO **I**s **N**ot **O**penclaw.

+## On LLMs and Agents
 Modern agent systems are a combination of a lot of moving parts.
+It is a necessary process, then, to identify and codify the nature of those parts, so we can come to a shared understanding of how a "simple" LLM can turn into a powerful agent system.

-On the LLM side, we have the building of three different capabilities:
+On the LLM side, we can track the sequential invention of three different levels of sophistication, which we describe briefly below.
-- **LLM chat inference** uses user:assistant data to generate the "assistant" part of a conversation while the human supplies the "user" text.
+Complete explanations of our implementation of these components are given in the relevant sections:
+- **The Chat-Instruct LLM Standard** is the standard post-training format for LLM products in use today.
+      Chat mode is the name given to the conversation-like input format that contains "speakers" denoted as "USER" and "ASSISTANT".
+In Chat mode, LLMs generate text for the ASSISTANT side of the message pairs.
+Instruct mode is not conversational, but task-based; users make a request, often with accompanying data, and the model responds.
+This often includes tasks like translating, summarizing, extracting and formatting data, etc. The Chat-Instruct fine-tuning format is the foundation of all modern LLM products.
-- **Function Calling** parses inference output for specific tokens that denote functions the application can execute programmatically.
-The function is called, and the output is added on to the inference output, which is then fed back to the model as an incomplete "assistant" message.
+- **Function Calling** parses inference output for specific tokens that denote calls to functions the application can execute programmatically, usually called "tools".
+In the Hermes style of function calling - the most common - inference is paused when a tool call block closes, and the application attempts to execute the function.
+      The output of the execution is added to the already generated output, which is then fed back to the model as an incomplete "assistant" message.
+The model "sees" the beginning of an ASSISTANT response, the <tool call>
+	  XML wraps, and the result inside of the <tool result> block, enabling it to continue generating with the newly added information.
+Function calling has become a standard for all the major LLM providers, and it enables the functioning of cross-chat memory, web browsing, image generation, and even complete agent platforms.
 - **Agentic Runtimes** use skill definitions to chain together multiple tool calls, delegate jobs to sub-agents, create and respond to events, and perform other long-haul tasks.

-To build out a properly modular system, we need to define the borders of these three foundational paradigms, map out their components, and build a system that can put it all together.
+They build off of the same general idea behind function calling by adding additional depth and features to the way that interrupt tokens are handled.
+Agentic runtimes often mix in standard tools like *cron* (a linux tool used to schedule jobs), email, filesystem commands, etc., in order to accomplish more complex tasks.
+      Skill definitions are similar to function definitions but contain a  longer set of specific instructions intended to guide the LLM through their task.
+As opposed to using strict tool signatures, skills usually start a new conversation "behind the scenes", where the skill data is injected into a clean context and used to perform multiple function-calls while the user-facing model waits and supervises.

 If the above information seems like a lot to consider, don't be dissuaded: Agent runtimes really aren't that mysterious.
 Let's start with the end API call and work our way backwards through all the parts that combine to build it.
-We're going to start with the strings - the prompt and conversation engineering.
+We're going to start with the strings - the prompt and conversation engineering, before we move on to the programmatic parts of a ZINO system.

 ## Building the LLM Request